Sil3ntPurr/Sil3ntpurr/README.md

 🔒 Did you know?
 The first computer virus ever created was called the "Creeper" virus in 1971, which was more of a playful experiment than a harmful attack.
 It simply displayed the message: "I’m the creeper, catch me if you can!"

+🔒 Did you know?
+The Exploit used by lockbit ransomware group was a pubicly available CVE to take over a windows machine with the RDP protocole on leading to major attack because people doesn't update. so as of today do your update correctly or face the risk of an attack !

 ---
 ## Programming in